London Centre (federal electoral district): Geography

 It consists of the part of the City of London east of Wonderland Road North and Wharncliffe Road, north of Oxford Street West and the Thames River and west of Highbury Avenue North.
 The district includes the University of Western Ontario and University and St. Joseph's Hospitals.
 Wonderland Road, Oxford Street, Wharncliffe Road, and south branch of the Thames River form its western boundary with the district of London West, Highbury Avenue and the south branch of the Thames its eastern and southern boundaries with London—Fanshawe, and the north city limit its boundary with Perth—Middlesex riding to the north.

 History

 The riding was created in 1996 as "London—Adelaide" from parts of London East, London West and London—Middlesex ridings.
 It was renamed "London North Centre" in 1997.

 This riding lost territory to London—Fanshawe and gained territory from London West during the 2012 electoral redistribution.

 Members of Parliament

-This riding has elected the following member of the House of Commons:
+This riding has elected the following members of the House of Commons: